pypeit/PypeIt/doc/tutorials/mosfire_howto.rst

 --------------------

-The first script to run with PypeIt is :ref:`pypeit_setup`, which examines the raw files and generates a sorted list and (when instructed) one :doc:`pypeit_file` per instrument configuration.
+The first script to run with PypeIt is :ref:`pypeit_setup`, which examines the raw files and generates a sorted list and (when instructed) one :ref:`pypeit_file` per instrument configuration.

 See complete instructions provided in :ref:`setup_doc`.